Akkudoktor-EOS/EOS/README.md

 ## Usage

-Adjust `config.example.py` and rename it to `config.py`.
+Adjust `config.py`.
 To use the system, run `flask_server.py`, which starts the server:

 ```bash
 ./flask_server.py